geekdenz/drupal-autosave/README.txt

-NOTE - start of D7 version - NOT YET FUNCTIONAL

 DESCRIPTION
 ===========
 The Autosave module automatically saves a node after a period of time.
 Content types that can be autosaved as well as the period of time a node is autosaved, is configurable.

 Autosaved nodes are are saved as a snap shot of the form.